marionettejs/backbone.marionette/docs/upgrade.md

 arguments passed as part of `triggerMethod`.
 This means that the arguments passed to `onEvent` and `onChildviewEvent` are now identical.

+In Marionette 2, `childEvents` where bound on every event.
+In Marionette 3, `childViewEvents` are bound once and cached.
+This means that you cannot add new events after the view has been created.

 ### View `triggers`

 The view `triggers` attribute no longer passes an `options` attribute to event